qubalee/qubalee.github.io/_posts/2025-12-12-geoarabia-dashboard.md

   alt: A screenshot from the GeoArabia Dashboard page.
 ---

 Understanding the landscape of geoscientific research in Arabia has long been hindered by fragmented data sources and limited access to comprehensive analytics.
-Previously, publications, authors, institutions, and thematic trends were scattered, making it difficult to derive strategic insights into Geosciences research impact in Arabia.
-The GeoArabia Dashboard ( [GeoArabia.com/idb](https://geoarabia.com/idb) ) addresses this long-standing challenge of fragmented data access by enabling comprehensive analysis of Geoscientific research output in the region.
+Previously, publications, authors, institutions, and thematic trends were scattered, making it difficult to derive strategic insights into the impact of Geosciences research in Arabia.
+The GeoArabia Dashboard ( [GeoArabia.com/idb](https://geoarabia.com/idb) ) addresses the long-standing challenge of fragmented data access by enabling comprehensive analysis of Geoscientific research output in the region.

 The GeoArabia Dashboard provides a transparent, data-driven view of research outcomes extracted from OpenAlex [^1] , clarifying: